Siddusin/quiz-game/README.md

-# Its a code for simple personal quiz game in which your friend amswers a question related to you .
+# Its a code for simple personal quiz game in which your friend answers a question related to you .